 Ten-digit dialing for local calls has been enabled in these area codes since April 24, 2021, and you can begin dialing ten digits anytime, though seven-digit local calls will still be completed prior to October 24, 2021.

-Unrelated to the upcoming "988" transition, on October 9, 2021, the "202" area code will also be moving to ten-digit dialing.
-This move will allow for a new area code, "771", to be added to the current "202" area.
-After this date, calls dialed using only seven digits will not be completed.
+Unrelated to the upcoming "988" transition, the "202" area code moved to ten-digit dialing on October 9, 2021.
+Calls dialed using only seven digits will no longer be completed.
+This move will allow for a new area code, "771," to be added to the current "202" area.

 What Changes Will Businesses Need to Make?

 If your company uses a PBX or VoIP phone system, you may need to update or reprogram it for ten-digit dialing.
 Because ten-digit dialing became available in April 2021 in the areas where seven-digit dialing will be phased out in October 2021, reprogramming of PBX or VoIP systems can begin at any time.
 You should plan to complete any needed reprogramming and test your system before October 24, 2021.

 There are more phones in America than there are people, and each phone needs its own phone number.
 Beginning in the early 1990s, to accommodate the growing need for more phone numbers, some areas began to add a second area code for local calls.
 Dialing both the area code and the seven-digit number was necessary to ensure the call reached the intended recipient.
 As more area codes begin to run out of new seven-digit numbers to assign, a second local area code may be added, requiring that area to transition to ten-digit dialing.